 Torsion bars can be useful in adjusting the rigidity of your kart’s chassis and in turn adjusting the amount of side bite you can get from your kart.
 Some newer spec Tony Kart models have an adjustable torsion bar underneath the seat.
 It can be adjusted vertically or horizontally.

-So, if your kart is loose through corners and you find the rear end sliding, adjust for a stiffer axle to create more side bite.
+So, if your kart is loose through corners and you find the rear end sliding, opt for a stiffer axle to create more side bite.
 If your kart struggles to lift the inside rear wheel to rotate, your axle is too stiff and you will need to use a softer setting.

 6. Ride Height